sixertoy/retrobox/I-prepare_sdcard.md

 ## 5. Turn on RPi

 - Insert SDCard in RPi
-- Connect Battery Cable
+- Connect power Cable to RPi

--
-## 5. Connect via SSH to RPi
+## 6. Connect via SSH to RPi

 > Superputty